pdf-association/arlington-pdf-model/README.md

 # TODO

 ## TestGrammar C++ utility
-- when validating the TSV data files, also do a validation on the declarative function expressions
 - when validating a PDF file, check required values in parent dictionaries when inheritance is allowed.
 - extend TestGrammar with new feature to report all keys that are NOT defined in any PDF specification (as this may indicate either proprietary extensions, undocumented legacy extensions or common errors/malformations from PDF writers).